cbenedetti/INFERNO-QS/README.txt

-  densityProfile    On-axis plasma density n(z,r=0)/n0 vs. propagation distance [ASCII] a0_max             Peak normalized vector potential vs. propagation distance [ASCII] laserEnergy       Laser energy (noramalized to the initial value) vs. propagation distance [ASCII] fieldData           Dump of all field data at snapshot steps [BINARY] cutEz                 Lineout of the longitudinal electric field Ez on axis at snapshot steps [ASCII] bunch               Dump of the full beam phase space at snapshot steps [ASCII]
+  densityProfile    On-axis plasma density n(z,r=0)/n0 vs. propagation distance [ASCII] a0_max             Peak normalized vector potential vs. propagation distance [ASCII] laserEnergy       Laser energy (noramalized to the initial value) vs. propagation distance [ASCII] fieldData           Dump of all field data on the wakefield grid at snapshot steps [BINARY] laserData          Dump of laser envelope data on the laser grid at snapshot steps [BINARY] (This files is present only if the laser and wakefield grids are different) cutEz                 Lineout of the longitudinal electric field Ez on axis (normalized to E0)  at snapshot steps [ASCII] bunch               Dump of the full beam phase space at snapshot steps [ASCII]

   Snapshots are saved at 131 evenly spaced intervals of 10 kp^-1, starting from s = 0.
 Distrbution of the oputputs can be changed by the user by modifying the array dumpList[]

+  The format of the bunch phase space is as follows.
+For each beam macroparticles the following 10 quantities are recorded:

+   kp*x kp*y kp*(z-ct) ux uy uz qq mm flag_active flag_selfConsistent

+  kp*x, kp*y, kp*(z-ct) --> spatial coordinates (normalized with kp)
+  ux, uy, uz -->   particle momenta (normalized to m_ec) qq --> 4*\pi*kp*r_c*N_macro (r_c is the classical electron radius, N_macro is the weight of thre macroparticle) mm --> mass of the species being modeled (normalized to m_e) flag_active --> 1 (YES) if the particles is active (i.e., evolved), or 0 (NO) if the particles is no longer active (e.g., if the particle left the computational box) flag_selfConsistent --> 1 (YES) if the particles is contirbuting to the bunch-induced wake, or 0 (NO) if the particle is passive (i.e., only experiencing the wake)

 --------------------------------------------------------------------------------
 SIMULATION LOOP